 British Columbia’s (BC) primary care system is actively moving to team-based care.
 Team-based care can increase capacity, attachment, and access; provide more person-centred care; and improve health outcomes.
-With funding and support from the Ministry of Health, we are developing and conducting a team-based primary care evaluation.
+With funding and support from the Ministry of Health, we developed and conducted a team-based primary care evaluation.

 - Patient experience